PointerTeam/PointerServer/README.md

 ## Testing the APIs

-To get messages from the server, send a GET request to `/messages` with the `lat` and `long` as query parameters:
+To get messages from the server, send a GET request to `/messages` with the `lat` and `lon` as query parameters:

 ```
-curl localhost:5000/messages?lat=123,long=456
+curl localhost:5000/messages?lat=123,lon=456
 ```

-To create a new message, send a POST request to `/messages` with a JSON body with `lat`, `long`, and `message` specified:
+To create a new message, send a POST request to `/messages` with a JSON body with `lat`, `lon`, and `message` specified:

 ```
-curl localhost:5000/messages -X POST -H "Content-Type: application/json" -d '{"lat": 123, "long": 456, "message": "My message"}'
+curl localhost:5000/messages -X POST -H "Content-Type: application/json" -d '{"lat": 123, "lon": 456, "message": "My message"}'
 ```

 You can also use [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en) instead to get a pretty UI :)